LAStools/LAStools/bin/lascanopy_README.txt

   lascanopy -i forest\*.laz -lor rectangles.txt -dns -gap -b 50 75 -o stands.csv

+  It is also possible to use text files where each line consists of "name min_x min_y max_x max_y" as the list of rectangular plots.
+Then add '-names' before '-lor' to handle this correctly.

-  Or load more general polygonal plots from a shapefile with
+  You can also load more general polygonal plots from a shapefile with

   lascanopy -i forest\*.laz -lop polygons.shp -int_p 25 50 75 -centroids -o results.csv